So, A blown head gasket can lead to repairs to the tune of $1000 to $3000.

-However, if one is able to see the signs of blown head gasket, in advance, you can prevent the car engine from major repairs.
+However, if you see blown head gasket symptoms, in advance, you can prevent major repairs.

 One major blown head gasket symptom is a consistently high temperature of the car engine.
-This is a symptom that can be easily checked from the temperature gauge of the car dashboard.
-Chronic engine overheating may be both a cause and symptom of a blown head gasket.
+So, This is a symptom that can be easily checked from the temperature gauge of the car dashboard.
+Chronic engine overheating may be both a cause and symptom of a leaking head gasket.

 Check the engine coolant level.
 If it has dropped suddenly, then there is a possibility that the head gasket has blown up.

-Head Gasket Symptoms #3: Mixing of Coolant and Engine Oil:
+Blown Head Gasket Symptoms #3: Mixing of Coolant and Engine Oil:

 Check out the engine oil of your car.
-If you notice a frothy formation on the dipstick, there is a possibility that coolant and engine oil have gotten mixed.
+As a result, If you notice a frothy formation on the dipstick, coolant and engine oil have gotten mixed.

 If you notice sweet smelling white smoke along with water droplets from the exhaust pipe, then you could have a blown head gasket.